illinois-cs415/illinois-cs415.github.io/index.md

 **[ZOOM LINK](https://illinois.zoom.us/j/89441530187?pwd=BlwTMKigRs05NCya0lnGAb3VD40SdZ.1)**<br/><br/>
 + If you do miss the occasional discussion...no worries.
 The lectures will be recorded and available on the [Schedule page](https://illinois-cs415.github.io/schedule).

-+ **There is no live lecture on Thursday.** Pre-recorded lectures and other contennt will be posted on **Thursdays**.
++ **There is no live lecture on Thursday.** Pre-recorded lectures and other contennt will be posted on Thursdays.
 You are expected to watch these and/or read the posted content.

 #### Development Resources ####